-U.S. Adds Almost 100,000 New Coronavirus Cases In One Day As Colder Weather Sets In
+U.S. Adds Almost 100,000 New Coronavirus Cases In 1 Day As Colder Weather Sets In

 North Dakota, Iowa and Wisconsin also reported record cases Friday.
 Cases are up across much of the Midwest, which could have implications for Tuesday's presidential election as key battleground states struggle to contain the virus.

 In Wisconsin, more than 20,000 people tested positive over the past week and nearly 200 died, according to the Milwaukee Journal Sentinel.
 Four years ago, the state went to Donald Trump.
-This year, Democratic nominee Joe Biden currently has a more than six point lead in the polls, according to the Real Clear Politics polling average.
+This year, Democratic nominee Joe Biden currently has a more than six-point lead in the polls, according to the Real Clear Politics polling average.

 "Donald Trump waved the white flag, surrendered to the virus," a masked Biden said at a campaign rally in Wisconsin on Friday, echoing statements he has made in several states along the campaign trail.
 "But the American people don't give up.
 We don't give in.
 Unlike Donald Trump, we're not going to surrender to this virus."

-At another rally in Wisconsin Friday, President Trump said the country is "rounding the turn" and promised a vaccine was on its way.
+At another rally in Wisconsin on Friday, President Trump said the country is "rounding the turn" and promised a vaccine was on its way.
 As he campaigned from Pennsylvania on Saturday, the nation crossed the tragic toll of more than 230,000 deaths.

 Halloween could pose additional dangers.
-The CDC cautions against "higher risk activities" such as traditional door-to-door trick-or-treating, crowded indoor costume parties, haunted houses and hayrides with people outside your household.
+The CDC cautions against "higher-risk activities" such as traditional door-to-door trick-or-treating, crowded indoor costume parties, haunted houses and hayrides with people outside your household.
 And costume masks are generally no substitute for cloth masks, unless they're made of multiple layers of fabric that entirely cover your mouth and nose, the CDC says.

 But a "virtual Halloween costume contest" is just fine, the agency says.